Anibladze1/library/README.md

 To run locally, you need to create a virtual environment and install all the requirements.

 ### Steps
-- Clone The Repo From Github
+- Clone The Repo From GitHub
 ```sh
 git clone https://github.com/Anibladze1/library
 ```